 - Fulfillment and packing

-- Consider finding a partner
+- Considering finding a shipping partner

 - Labeling and printing

-a) Type and size
+Type and size of products

-When we say designing, it goes way beyond the outer printing or visual appearance, the term design embraces all the physical aspects of a box.
+When we say designing, it goes way beyond the outer printing or visual appearance, the term design embraces all the physical aspects of a subscription box.